 To borrow a phrase from the lovely and talented Kelly Bakes, I often eat my feelings.
 Bad days are dealt with by gobbling down the most carbo-riffic food I can possibly get my hands on.

-When I do have the energy to drag my butt into the kitchen to make something, though, nothing can compare to a piping hot plate of shepherd’s pie… that perfect trifecta of creamy mashed potatoes, hearty flavours and childhood nostalgia never fails to lift my spirits.
+When I do have the energy to drag my butt into the kitchen to make something, though, nothing can compare to a piping hot plate of shepherd's pie.
+That perfect trifecta of creamy mashed potatoes, hearty flavours and childhood nostalgia never fails to lift my spirits.

 Sure, it's still topped with a layer of gooey melted cheese, but life's all about balance.